[Node manager] Better communication when job is unsatisfiable

 This should call a function that checks the API server logs table that the right log message was added.

 It should also check for the presence of the file that indicates scancel was called.
 The function is supposed to return 0 for success and 1 for failure.

 That's it.
 You don't need any other steps.
 For checks (if they match, that is a failure).
 You might want to have "Cloud node is now paired ..." as a negative check.

 #21 Updated by Peter Amstutz 4 months ago

 Start test_hit_quota test_hit_quota passed Start test_multiple_nodes Traceback (most recent call last): File "tests/integration_test.py", line 441, in <module> main() File "tests/integration_test.py", line 431, in main code += run_test(t, *tests[t]) File "tests/integration_test.py", line 244, in run_test shutil.rmtree(os.path.dirname(unsatisfiable_job_scancelled)) File "/usr/lib/python2.7/shutil.py", line 239, in rmtree onerror(os.listdir, path, sys.exc_info()) File "/usr/lib/python2.7/shutil.py", line 237, in rmtree names = os.listdir(path) OSError: [Errno 2] No such file or directory: '/tmp/tmp59u2RS'

 global unsatisfiable_job_scancelled and then create the tempdir in

-#22 Updated by Lucas Di Pentima about 1 month ago
+#22 Updated by Lucas Di Pentima 4 months ago

 Sorry, I thought I tested it before pushing.